-Breath and Blood Tests and DUI Arrests
+Breath and Blood Tests in a Phoenix DUI

 Were You Required to Submit a Breath or Blood Test?

 Under Arizona Statute §28-1321, a person gives consent to having their blood, urine, and other bodily substances tested when they get behind the wheel of a car.
 If an individual is pulled over by the police during a traffic stop, they technically have the right to refuse tests such as blood examination and breathalyzer tests.
 However, if the individual does refuse, they can automatically have their license suspended.
 The officer also has the right to obtain a warrant that would require the individual to take the tests.

 Both blood and breath tests are used to determine the alcohol content level of a driver.
 Usually, an officer needs probable reason to stop someone, including reasonable suspicion of intoxication.
 The way they can determine if an individual is driving under the influence is through blood and breath tests.
 However, while these are fairly accurate, there can be errors made in the reading.

 The breath test measures the alcohol level in your blood.
 If you consent to a breath test, you will be asked to blow into a machine that marks the alcohol level detected on the breath and translates it into the level of alcohol detected in your blood.
 While this machine gives an approximate BAC, there are factors that can skew the reading.

 An experiencedPhoenix DUI attorney can help find errors if you believe your breath test produced inaccurate readings.
 Common breath test errors include:

 - Calibration – The breathalyzer machine is highly sensitive and can pick up even the smallest amounts of alcohol and other elements.
 It is important these machines be properly maintained.
 If not, it can interfere with the readings.

 - Pre-existing alcohol in the mouth – If someone used mouthwash or had a sip of alcohol, the machine will most likely register it.
 However, this does not automatically translate to intoxication.